EARnagram/lessons/sec4/angular_http/lesson/README.md

 }
 ```

 Again, just like ajax!
-Nothing new here - we're simply taking the data from our `ng-model` attached to our inputs!
+Nothing new here - we're simply taking the data
+from our `ng-model` attached to our inputs!

-Notice that in each of the `$http` calls' `.then()` field takes a successful function first, then a failure.
-If you need to do greater configuration, such as attaching some kind of header, you can do so by passing a config object in place of the second argument (recall something like: `{ method: POST, data: data, url: 'http://localhost:3000/api/presidents }`).
+Notice that in each of the `$http` calls' `.then()` field takes a
+successful function first, then a failure.
+If you need to do greater
+configuration, such as attaching some kind of header, you can do so by
+passing a config object in place of the second argument (recall
+something like: `{ method: POST, data: data, url: '/api/presidents }`).

 ## PUT and DELETE - Independent Practice

 Let's try and implement the other two parts of CRUD.

-First, try and attach a delete function using an `ng-click` on the 'X' span tag.
+First, try and attach a delete function using an `ng-click` on the 'X'
+span tag.
 Remember to use `$http.delete()`!

-Next, try and implement a similar PUT function to yesterday.
+Next, try and implement a similar PUT function.

-1. Create an "uncover" function that switches the president's "uncovered" boolean value.
+1. Create an "uncover" function that switches the president's
+   "uncovered" boolean value.
 2. Make sure that uncover function uses `$http.put()`
 3. Add an `ng-click` directive to the Uncovered? button.
-4. Use `ng-class` and the `uncovered` classname to strike out a true-true president's name if `president.uncovered === true`.
+4. Use `ng-class` and the `uncovered` classname to strike out a
+   true-true president's name if `president.uncovered === true`.

 ## Conclusion
 ![](http://www.eyeforfilm.co.uk/images/newsite/roddy_piper.jpg)

-Even though we may not have freed the Sheeple today, we've certainly taken great steps.
+Even though we may not have freed the Sheeple today, we've certainly
+taken great steps.
 You should be proud!

 Let's wrap up with a few questions:
 - How do you inject dependencies into an Angular controller?